 Social phobia, also known as social anxiety disorder, is a condition where the person feels an intense shyness or fear.
-Persons affected with this disorder are constantly anxious and worried about what others might think of them or how they might be judged by others These constant thoughts of how other people view them may result in affecting one’s daily work and activities.
+People affected with this disorder are constantly anxious and worried about what others might think of them or how they might be judged by others.
+These constant thoughts of how other people percieve them may result in affecting one’s daily work and activities.

 Image Credit: Photographee.eu / Shutterstock

-Sometimes, a list of situations is provided as questionnaire to ensure that the type and severity of the symptoms is captured correctly.
-These criteria are listed in the Diagnostic and Statistical Manual of mental disorders (DSM-5), recognized by the American Psychiatric Association as the standardized criteria for the diagnosis of mental conditions.
+Sometimes, a list of situations is provided as a questionnaire to ensure that the type and severity of the symptoms is captured correctly.
+These criteria are listed in the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), which are recognized by the American Psychiatric Association as the standardized criteria for the diagnosis of mental conditions.

 The mental healthcare provider, at the time of diagnosis, must search for the major symptoms to conclude whether the person is suffering from social anxiety or any other mental health condition.
 The following queries may be posed over a period of time:

-Have you ever avoided situations where you have been the center of attraction?
+- Have you ever avoided situations where you have been the center of attention?

 In the case of young children, a child who suffers from anxiety may present with frequent crying, clinging, or refusing to speak with strangers.

-Some people may have SA that is related to performance.
+Some people may have social anxiety that is related to performance.
 They feel intense shyness or fear while performing or speaking in public or in any type of gathering.

 The next step in the diagnosis is based on the physical behavior of the patient.
 The following are some of the symptoms about which the patient may be asked: